MembaMcetywa/foreverartifacts/client/README.md

-# Forever Arteffects Client
+# Forever Artifacts Client

 ## Purpose

+Forever Artifacts helps people preserve meaningful photographs in carefully designed physical photo books.

-The client is a calm, guided interface for creating physical photo albums.
+The client is a calm, guided experience for moving photographs beyond the camera roll and into something lasting.

-It is not a design tool.
-It is not a canvas editor.
+It is not a design tool or freeform editor.
+It removes unnecessary decisions while giving each photograph space and consideration.
-It is not responsible for print geometry or PDF generation.

-The backend owns:
-- layout templates
-- album specifications
-- geometry
-- validation
-- rendering
-- storage

-The client owns:
-- photo selection
-- album flow
-- template selection
-- slot assignment
-- preview
-- render trigger
-- final review

 ---

 ## Experience Principle

-The interface should always make the next meaningful action obvious.
+The next meaningful action should always be clear.

-At any moment, the user should understand:

-> What do I need to do right now?

-The client should reduce noise, not increase control surface.

----

-## Product Feel

-The application should feel:
+The experience should feel:
-- light

 - quiet
 - spacious
-- neutral
 - deliberate
-- calm

-It should avoid:
-- dashboards
-- dense controls
-- decorative UI
+- personal
-- gamification
+- easy to use
-- Canva-like editing
-- unnecessary customization

 ---

-## Initial Flow
+## Album Flow

-1. Add photos
+1. Add photographs
-2. Create album
+2. Create an album
-3. Build spreads
+3. Arrange the spreads
-4. Review
+4. Review the book
-5. Render/download
+5. Create the final artifact

-The user starts with photos, not settings.
+Users begin with their photographs, not settings.

 ---

-## Technical Constraints
+## Responsibilities

-- No client-side PDF generation
-- No client-side print geometry
-- No freeform canvas layout
-- No arbitrary dragging/resizing
-- Use backend templates as source of truth
-- Use TanStack Query for server state
+The client owns the experience of selecting, arranging, and reviewing photographs.

+The backend owns album specifications, templates, validation, storage, and final PDF rendering.